matusmarcin/git-training/README.md

 ![git rebase interactive](/assets/rebase-i.png)

 ```
-r abfce88 More development
+reword abfce88 More development
-f 4acb83d More development
+fixup 4acb83d More development
-f 93f53ee More development
+fixup 93f53ee More development
 ```

+This way we squash the two commits together with the third one - wihout including their commit message (`fixup`) - and `reword` the message for the first one.
+Reword option shows us the editor again to type in a new message.

 ```
 git merge-base feature master